rmsrosa/nbbinder/docs/source/index.rst

-.. nbbinder documentation master file, created by sphinx-quickstart on Tue Dec  3 10:50:46 2019.
+..
+NBBinder documentation master file, created by sphinx-quickstart on Wed Dec 25 22:01:21 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.